santumagic/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 Please evaluate your system on the following questions:

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
-    - Aspect Tested:
+    - Aspect Tested: We have tested the response's ability to explain the basics of OOP in simpler terms. but not in a nicely formatted way.
 2. Read the following paragraph and provide a concise summary of the key points…
-    - Aspect Tested:
+    - Aspect Tested: Sysytem is looking for the previous information then it can provide the summary.
 3. Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.
-    - Aspect Tested:
+    - Aspect Tested: I have tested the creative writing of the syatem and generated some image also for the writing
 4. If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?
-    - Aspect Tested:
+    - Aspect Tested: I have tested basic arthematic operations, problem solving capabilities and reasoning.
 5. Rewrite the following paragraph in a professional, formal tone…
-    - Aspect Tested:
+    - Aspect Tested: Tested the formatting capabilities and contextual way it understands the text

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.